Economics at Acadia: Our Mission

-Acadia's Department of Economics currently offers a range of from the general BA with a major in Economics, through a variety of double major programmes, up to the BA (Econ with Honours).
-It also participates in Acadia University's Co-op Programme under which students can receive credit for work experience related to economics.
-The Department does not offer a Masters degree in Economics.
+Acadia's Department of Economics currently offers a number of degrees ranging from a Bachelor of Arts (B.A.) with a major in Economics, through a variety of double major programs, up to a B.A.
+(Econ with Honours).
+It also participates in Acadia University's Co-op Program through which students can receive credit for work experience related to economics.

-In each of its programmes there is a deliberate blending of theory with application that seeks to provide students with the analytical tools required for a deep understanding of economic relations and motivations, while also showing how and where these tools can be appropriately applied in the various economic, social and political dimensions of human society.
-The Department strives to achieve its mission not simply through the creation of an appropriate set of programmes that, in different degrees of emphasis, blend theory with application, but by galvanising their delivery with a commitment to individual student attention and high quality instruction, all in the context of Acadia University's technologically intensive learning environment.
+In each of its programs there is a deliberate blending of theory with application that seeks to provide students with the analytical tools required for an understanding of economic relations and motivations, while also showing how and where these tools can be appropriately applied in the various economic, social and political dimensions of human society.
+The Department strives to achieve its mission, not simply through the creation of an appropriate set of programs that in different degrees of emphasis blend theory with application, but by galvanizing their delivery with a commitment to individual student attention and high quality instruction, all in the context of Acadia University's technologically intensive learning environment.

 While virtually all students who plan to enter university to major in, say, history, English, mathematics, or physics, have a good idea of what the subject is all about, the same is not always true about economics.
 Economics is seldom taught in high schools, and even when it is, the contents and emphasis often vary considerably to that delivered in a standard university programme.
 Accordingly, the purpose of this link is to provide a condensed overview of what the subject of economics is all about, why it is increasingly important in the modern world to have some measure of economic literacy, and why a degree in economics can be a very useful asset.